ChildsplayOSU/bogl-docs/tutorials/debugging.md

 BoGL programs and bugs are used as examples in this guide, but the techniques and strategies discussed can be used in other contexts as well.

 ## Background: What is a Software Bug?
 The term *bug*, in the fields of software developement and computer science, is a term that is commonly used to describe an issue or problem with a program.
 An example of this could be the program not working the way you expected (i.e. a function returning x when it should return y).
 It could also be that the code just doesn't work at all due to something being undefined or an instruction being written incorrectly.
-In general we can separate bugs into two separate categories: *Syntactic* errors and *semantic* errors.
+There are several ways to classify bugs.
+In this tutorial we will separate bugs into two categories: *Language errors* and *runtime errors*.

-### Syntactic Errors
+### Language Errors
+Before you code is allowed to run, the interpreter will examine it.
+During this examination the interpreter will try to detect any *syntax* errors and even some *semantic* errors.
+We will refer to these errors, that were caught by the interpreter, as *language errors*.

 The BoGL language has many rules that determine what is and isn't BoGL code.
 These rules, as a whole, are refered to as BoGL's *syntax*. *Syntax* can be thought of as the rules that determine how a language is structured.

 **Examples of BoGL syntax rules:**